Algorithmic-Personalization/extension/HOW_TO_RELEASE.md

 - increment version in `src/manifest.base.json` and `package.json`
 - build with `yarn build`
-- copy chrome extension to archive folder and name it with appropriate suffix version
+- chrome extension should be automatically added to archive folder
 - commit chrome release
 - edit the README.md to reflect the new version (update commit id for reviewer)
 - commit